 I’ve already written about the value of sharing interesting posts from others.
 But what about your [...]

 I use Google Reader’s List view to take in my feeds river-of-news style.
 This means I’m scanning headlines and quickly deciding which ones warrant further reading.
-Reminder to all of [...]
+Reminder to [...]

 But I doesn’t mean I’ve been completely out of the loop this month.
 To wit:

-As a new convert to both Google Reader and the river-of-news style of reading RSS feeds, here’s a snapshot of what I see when I check for unread posts:
+As a new convert to both Google Reader and the river-of-news style of reading RSS feeds, for sale here’s a snapshot of what I see when I check for unread posts:

-With 159 feeds to follow and new posts arriving by the hundreds each day, there’s not a chance I’ll have the time or the inclination to read [...]
+With 159 feeds to follow and new posts arriving by the hundreds each day, there’s not a chance I’ll have the time or the [...]

 I couldn’t be happier.